 - Deliberate falsification of expenses claims

-- Deliberate or negligent disclosure of private and confidential information about the association, members or members of the public
+- Deliberate or negligent disclosure of personal and confidential data about the association, members or service users

 - Repeated acts of misconduct

 - Use of abusive or offensive language or behaviour, including physical violence, in a professional capacity or in the performance of any official duties.